-Located on the up and coming westside of Atlanta, around the corner from Georgia Tech, and just 2 miles north of downtown, the shop is one of three turquoise store fronts in a short strip.
-For my fellow Atlantans, who also hate scouring the city for parking, a free parking deck and lot are located right around the corner.
-The surrounding areas are under construction, with new mixed use developments popping up at a fast pace.
+Located on the up-and-coming westside of Atlanta, around the corner from Georgia Tech, and just 2 miles north of downtown, the shop is one of three turquoise storefronts in a short strip.
+For my fellow Atlantans, who also hate scouring the city for parking, a free parking deck and a lot are located right around the corner.
+The surrounding areas are under construction, with new mixed-use developments popping up at a fast pace.
 Some amazing restaurants and shops are already in place, with more being added.
 I expect this to be a happening place in the coming months and years.

 Quirky, eclectic, and beautiful handmade items filled shelves and table tops.
 Everything came together beautifully, and I was excited to be a part of it.

 At Crafted Westside I have a shelf in a large, metal cabinet.
 However, in addition to my shelf, Shanna has also scattered my work around the store.
 I love the way the products are interspersed.
 When you walk into the shop it doesn’t look like multiple artists are feeding into one store, with work divided into booths or sections.
 Instead, everything has its place, as well as a communal center, creating a unified look and feel.